 Candice Marie Benbow is a writer and theologian.

-A member of Alpha Kappa Alpha Sorority, Incorporated, Candice considers herself a displaced Southerner living in New Jersey with her dog, Langston.
+A member of Alpha Kappa Alpha Sorority, Inc., Candice considers herself a displaced Southerner living in New Jersey.